SethRobertson/GitFixUm/index.md

 nothing.
 If you are changing the file contents, typically you would modify the working directory and use `git add` as normal.

-Note if you wish to restore a file to a known good state, you can use `git checkout GOODSHA -- path/to/filename`.
+Note if you wish to restore a file to a known good state, you can use:
+`git checkout GOODSHA -- path/to/filename`.

 Once the index is in the correct state, then you can run `git commit